sleepymurph/template_latex_article/README.md

 The result of M4 expansion will be written to a file with a `.preprocessed.dot` extension.
 This file can be checked for syntax errors and unexpected macro trouble.

+Common macros for many diagrams can be put in `diagram_common.m4.dot`.
+This file name is specified in the `DOT_INCLUDE` Makefile variable, if you need to change it.

 ### Git Info